exercism/python/concepts/decorators/about.md

 If function `A` is a decorator, and function `B` is its argument, then function `A` modifies, extends or replaces function `B`'s **behavior** _without modifying_ function `B`'s code.
 We say that the decorator function `A` _wraps_ function `B`.
 While we talk about "modifying"  behavior, the wrapped function is _not actually changed_.
-Behavior is either added around the wrapped function, or the wrapped function's behavior is substituted.
+Behavior is either added _around_ the wrapped function (_and what it returns_), or the wrapped function's behavior is _substituted_ for some other behavior.

 ## A Decorator is a Higher-Order Function